Finding alternative accommodation

 International students who have just arrived in Sweden do not automatically obtain a Swedish personal ID number (personnummer).
 They may therefore initially experience some difficulty in finding accommodation.

-There are housing companies that do not require visiting students to supply a personal ID number.
-The Stockholm Housing Foundation, SSSB, is one of them.
+There are housing companies that do not require visiting students to supply a personal ID number, you will find the links to them below.

-You are welcome to contact our international coordinators for advise on how and where to find housing at international@sh.se
+You are welcome to contact our international coordinators for advice on how to find accommodation by sending an email to: accommodation@sh.se